Hodutu/biedaszyb/README.md

 # biedaszyb by [@michalbe](http://github.com/michalbe) #
-Massive search for free, unlimit files on paid hostings
+Massive search for files with no download limits on paid hostings

 ### What? ###